Taking an examination

 You must notify your course director of your special support request no later than three weeks before the course exam.
 This applies even if the exam registration system allows for more time to register, in order to give us sufficient time to meet your requests.
 The Student Portal is generally open for requests from three to one week before the exam period starts (see below for exact dates-anchor).

-If you are taking the exam in a different location you will receive the anonymised assessment code from the invigilator (upon registration).
+You will receive the anonymised assessment code from the invigilator.